Nash Equilibria in Games with Playerwise Concave Coupling Constraints: Existence and Computation: Learning Constrained Nash Equilibria

-\begin{remark}\leavevmode \begin{enumerate} \item Compared to the corresponding result in unconstrained potential games, see Theorem~B.6 of~\citet{anagnostides_last-iterate_2022} which achieves a $\mathcal{O}(\epsilon^{-2})$ best-iterate rate, log barrier regularization comes at the cost of an additional $\mathcal{O}(\epsilon^{-1})$ factor.
-This is due to small stepsizes as iterates approach the boundary of the feasible region. \item While we are not aware of any results on learning static potential games with playerwise concave coupling constraints, a related result exists for constrained Markov potential games under an independent learning protocol similar to ours \citep{jordan_independent_2024}.
-Unlike our approach, it relies on a double-loop proximal-point-like algorithm and, in the exact-gradient setting, achieves best-iterate convergence to a constrained $\epsilon$-approximate Nash equilibrium a slower~$\mathcal{O}(\epsilon^{-4})$ rate.
-Moreover, \citet{jordan_independent_2024} requires a so-called uniform Slater's condition which in practice may be harder to verify than our Assumption~\ref{ass:extended-mfcq}. \item An appealing property of log barrier methods is the feasibility of all iterates, making them well-suited for problems where constraints model safety conditions that may not be violated during learning. \end{enumerate} \end{remark}
+\paragraph{Remarks} \begin{enumerate} \item The work of~\citet{anagnostides_last-iterate_2022} also considers concave continuous action potential games, but without coupling constraints, establishing convergence to a Nash equilibrium at an $\mathcal{O}(\epsilon^{-2})$ best-iterate rate (see their Theorem~B.6).
+Thus, handling coupling constraints via log barrier regularization comes at the cost of an additional $\mathcal{O}(\epsilon^{-1})$ factor.
+This is due to small adaptive stepsizes as iterates approach the boundary of the feasible region. \item While we are not aware of any results on learning Nash equilibria in continuous action potential games with coupling constraints, a result related to ours exists for constrained Markov potential games under an independent learning protocol~\citep{jordan_independent_2024}.
+Unlike our approach, this result relies on a double-loop proximal-point-like algorithm that requires a so-called uniform Slater's condition.
+Intermediate iterates are not guaranteed to remain within the feasible region.
+In the exact-gradient setting, a best-iterate convergence to a constrained $\epsilon$-approximate Nash equilibrium at a slower~$\mathcal{O}(\epsilon^{-4})$ rate is proven. \item An appealing property of log barrier methods is the feasibility of all iterates, making them well-suited for problems where constraints model safety conditions that may not be violated during learning. \end{enumerate}